 How to Calculate Education Cess?

-Let us take an example of Aneesh.
+Let us take the example of Aneesh.
 He has an annual income of Rs.
 8 lakhs out of which he invests Rs.
 30,000 in life insurance and contributes Rs.
 40,000 towards a PPF account.
 He also makes a contribution to the Sukanya Samriddhi Account to the tune of Rs.
 20,000 and invests Rs.
 30,000 in a pension scheme.
 This means that his total investments amount to Rs.
 1 lakh in a year which brings his taxable income down to Rs.
 7 lakhs.

 Based on his investments, the tax that he will have to pay is Rs.
 65,000.
 On this tax he will pay education cess of: